zkamvar/user2021/prose.md

  - {varnish} to host the CSS, JS, and HTML templates
  - {pegboard} to serve as a validator (and converter!) for lesson content

-Of course, the first thing any contributor will see is the folder structure.
-We organized the folders of the lesson to reflect the layout of website dropdown menus, so our lessons consist of folders that we use commonly: one folder for lesson chapters, one for extra information for learners, one for extra information for instructors, and one to contain learner profiles.
+ Of course, the first thing any contributor will see is the folder structure and it will help is this resembles the structure of the lesson website.
+ So our lessons consist of folders that correspond to the website dropdown menus: one folder for lesson chapters, one for extra information for learners, one for extra information for instructors, and one to contain learner profiles.

 The final folder is one of the access panels that contains the rendered markdown files---so you can use them in another context---and static website so that you